 Google Assistant also picked up the ability to create routines based on sunrise and sunset in your specific geographic area.
 You can set your lights to come automatically when the sun goes down, or to trigger your “Wake up” playlist when the sun rises.
-In that same vein, Google Assistant can now suggest potential routines to help you figure out more ways to streamline your life.
+In that same vein,

 These new features are more ways that Google aims to make its assistant even more useful in day-to-day life.
 Following the string of announcements concerning Google devices and the upcoming Google I/O event, the company has major plans for the future that will make it an even bigger competitor to Amazon Alexa.

 - I put the iPhone’s Dynamic Island on my Pixel 7 Pro — and I can’t go back

 - iPhone 15: release date and price predictions, leaks, rumors, and more

 - Your iPhone could steal this Pixel Tablet feature when it gets iOS 17

 - I really hope the iPhone 16 Pro Max doesn’t look like this